Generalized Parallel Scaling with Interdependent Generations: Introduction

 We introduce \methodname{} (\textbf{B}atch \textbf{r}easoning with \textbf{i}nter\textbf{d}ependent \textbf{ge}nerations), a method that shares information across tokens that stem from the same prompt in a batch for parallel scaling with interdependent generations.
 With a minor architectural change to LLMs, each token generated in a batch can depend on tokens in other generation threads with the same prompt.
-In turn, our method improves reasoning performance evaluated both at the individual response level (accuracy) and response set level (G-Pass@$k_\tau$ \citep{liu2025llmscapablestablereasoning}).
+In turn, our method improves reasoning performance evaluated both at the individual response level (accuracy) and response set level (coverage and G-Pass@$k_\tau$ \citep{liu2025llmscapablestablereasoning}).
 Furthermore, our method focuses on generation, so any post-generation aggregation technique can be used.
-We push the following advancements towards parallel scaling: \begin{enumerate} \item \textbf{Parallelism with Dependence:} Instead of generating in isolated silos, \methodname{} allows information to flow between sequences while maintaining complete generation parallelism.
-Thus, inference compute is pooled together for all tokens, rather than being partitioned.
-We show \methodname{} significantly increases the final performance after reinforcement learning with verifiable rewards (RLVR) on 7 math benchmarks using multiple reasoning models. \item \textbf{Low Cost:} By adding only 2.8\% to 5.1\% additional parameters, and warming up on a small supervised fine tuning (SFT) dataset (e.g. GSM8K \citep{cobbe2021gsm8k}), \methodname{} already significantly improves the effectiveness of RLVR. \item \textbf{Versatility:} \methodname{} has no restriction on the width of parallelism and is robust to train-time and test-time width discrepancies.
+We push the following advancements for parallel scaling: \begin{enumerate} \item \textbf{Parallelism with Dependence:} Instead of generating in isolated silos, \methodname{} allows information to flow between sequences while maintaining complete generation parallelism.
+Thus, inference compute is pooled together for all tokens, rather than being partitioned. \methodname{} significantly increases the final performance after reinforcement learning with verifiable rewards (RLVR) on 12 benchmarks using multiple reasoning models. \item \textbf{Low Cost:} By adding only 2.8\% to 5.1\% additional parameters, and warming up on a small supervised fine tuning (SFT) dataset (e.g. GSM8K \citep{cobbe2021gsm8k}), \methodname{} already significantly improves the effectiveness of RLVR. \item \textbf{Versatility:} \methodname{} has no restriction on the width of parallelism and is robust to train-time and test-time width discrepancies.
 Trained once, all tested widths outperform independent generations in terms of accuracy, coverage, and consistency.
-Furthermore, \methodname{} does not rely on any heuristics or interventions at any point in the generation process. \end{enumerate}
+Furthermore, \methodname{} does not rely on any heuristics or interventions at any point in the generation process. \end{enumerate} Our extensive experiments on multiple models and tasks show that \methodname{} effectively shares information across multiple generations for the same input.
+For example, our method improves the relative benefit of RLVR on DeepSeek-R1-Distill-Qwen-7B by 39\% averaged over 7 math tasks, compared to the next best method.
+With the same model, \methodname{} also increases the rate at which all responses to a single competition math problem are correct from 15.0\% to 17.8\%.